Services for Mobility Impairments

 We have provided many different accommodations for students with physical disabilities and mobility challenges, but each case and each request for accommodations is considered individually.
 You are encouraged to contact our office (503-768-7192 or firstname.lastname@example.org) as soon as possible if you are planning to visit or attend Lewis & Clark so that arrangements can be made to meet your needs.

-Please see Arranging for Accommodations for specific information about the process, availability, and options for accommodations at Lewis & Clark.
+Please see Arranging for Accommodations for specific information about the process, availability, and options for undergraduate student accommodations at Lewis & Clark or use the navigation bar on the side to find what you are looking for.